Content

 The electronic archive is reliably protected from unauthorized access.
 When checking, you can instantly find the documents you need by searching by keywords, document types, dates, and other details.

-In 2025, companies should be prepared for possible unscheduled inspections by the State Labor Service.
-To do this, you need to carefully check HR records and internal documents.
-E-document management services will help you control HR workflow and prepare if an inspection is inevitable.
+In 2026, companies should be prepared for possible unscheduled inspections by the State Labor Service and for the resumption of scheduled inspections.
+This requires careful checking of personnel records and internal documents.
+EDO services will help you control personnel document flow and prepare for an inevitable inspection.